thatdeji/Agentic-AVS/README.md

 # EigenLayer AVS Operator & Transaction Analysis Agent

-This project is an agent built for the Agentic Hackathon under EigenLayer AVS.
+This project is an agent built for the Agentic Ethereum Hackathon under EigenLayer AVS.
 The agent:

 - **Fetches Ethereum transaction history** for a given wallet using the Etherscan API.
 - **Analyzes transactions** using the OpenAI GPT-4 model.